 Replacing an Icon of Italian Elegance...and Adding a New One!

 The new Maserati Quattroporte gets joined by a seven-passenger SUV larger than the Levante.
 The new SUV, the Maserati Khamsin, also utilizes Pinafarina for styling and was developed from conception for having all-electric and plug-in hybrid capabilities.
 50/50 weight distribution and high use of aluminum should be employed to make sure this SUV has fluid handling.
 The new Quattroporte also gets fluid handling capabilities and driving dynamics.
-Debuting in late 2021 as 2022 models, the interior of these vehicles are greatly improved, relying less on the FCA parts bin and more on their own engineers.
+Debuting in late 2021 as 2022 models, the interior of these vehicles is greatly improved, relying less on the FCA parts bin and more on their own engineers.
 The entry-level Verde trim level utilizes the 280 HP 2.0L I4, mating it to a plug-in hybrid system for 300 HP in complete system power.
 A Sport trim utilizes a 360 HP 3.0L twin-turbo V6.
 The GranSport trim utilizes a 3.0L twin-turbo V6 with 424 HP.
 The Azzurra all-electric trim makes 480 HP.
 The GTS trim uses the 3.8L twin-turbo V8 making 590 HP.
 From here, the Quattroporte and Khamsin take different routes on trim levels.
 The Trofeo trim for the Quattroporte utilizes the 680 HP 6.3-liter V-12 from the Ferrari GTC4Lusso.
 The Quattroporte has a limited-production AltaLusso trim, again, similar to how BMW has ALPINA, which utilizes the 3.9L twin-turbo V8 from the Ferrari 488 GTB mated to a plug-in hybrid system for 680 HP in complete system power.
 Holograms & loads of technology, as well as only the finest interior materials used and a stretched wheelbase, this is the ultimate saloon.
 The Khamsin, however, goes about the Trofeo trim in a different way.
 Targeting the Lamborghini Urus, the Khamsin Trofeo utilizes the 3.9L Twin-Turbo V8 making 660 HP.
 The Khamsin doesn’t get an AltaLusso trim but does get a GranLusso package.

 More Subtle Changes